tinspham209/memories-application/README.md

 ### How to upgrade project?

 - go to both `/client` & `/server`, and read the `README.md` to understand
 - If have any question?
-Email me: tinphamvan123@gmail.com
+Open issues or Email me: tinphamvan123@gmail.com